zetavg/chromium-website/site/chromium-os/developer-library/guides/chromiumos-board-porting-guide/index.md

     *   If you don't have an ARMv7, then you should already know the answer to this question :)
 *   -mfloat-abi=hard (ARM only)
-    *   Keep in mind that Chromium OS assumes you are using the hard float ABI.
+    *   Keep in mind that ChromiumOS assumes you are using the hard float ABI.
 While it is certainly possible to get things working with a soft float ABI, you shouldn't waste your time.
 Join us in the future and migrate away from the old & slow soft float ABI